vpanjganj/blackjack/README.md

 ### Install Dependencies

-We have two kinds of dependencies in this project: tools and angular framework code.
-The tools helps me manage the application.
+There are two kinds of dependencies in this project: tools and angular framework code.
+The tools helps you to  manage the application.

-* We get the tools we depend upon via `npm`, the [node package manager][npm].
+* Tools will be loaded via `npm`, the [node package manager][npm].
-* We get the angular code via `bower`, a [client-side code package manager][bower].
+* Angular and Bootstrap will be loaded via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+'npm' is preconfigured to automatically run `bower` so please simply do:

 ```
 npm install
 ```
-or sometimes you may need:
+If it didn't work, try:

 ```
 sudo npm install